kEpEx/laravel-crud-generator/README.md

 If you want to go back to the default, just delete them

-Let me know if you have any questions at twitter @[kEpEx](https://twitter.com/kepex)
+Let me know if you have any questions or if you find this library useful at twitter @[kEpEx](https://twitter.com/kepex)